assansanogo/moretestgithubactions/README.md

   * the cron job seems not to be 100% reliable: :point_right: [url](https://github.community/t/no-assurance-on-scheduled-jobs/133753)

-The solution has been designed with the focus on the 4 points :
+Nevertheless, the solution has been designed with the focus on the 4 points below:

 ### :toolbox: Target tools:
 * GCP